Document

 • Take stamp duty value on the date of agreement

-• Full/part of the consideration was received before the date of the agreement, and
+• Full/part of the consideration was received on the date of the agreement, and

 • Payment should be made through account payee cheque/draft (prescribed electronic mode)